Case-Study: Aftermarket Motorcycle Parts Using 3D Scanning

 - 3 min read

-The aftermarket industry is rapidly growing thanks to new tools to help with CAD design.
-3D printing, 3D Scanning and CAD software can make designing and prototyping parts quick, making items take only hours to make instead of days.
-Now, making custom aftermarket parts or improved designs to existing items is much more accessible for all sizes of business.
-If you're looking to modify parts, or design new ones around existing geometry, having a 3D scan should be the first step to ensure accuracy in designs.
+The aftermarket industry is rapidly growing thanks to new tools that enhance CAD design.
+3D printing, 3D scanning, and CAD software make designing and prototyping parts quick.
+Now, creating custom aftermarket parts or improving existing designs is more accessible for businesses of all sizes.
+If you're looking to modify parts or design new ones based on existing geometry, a 3D scan should be your first step.
+This ensures accuracy in your designs.

-EDR Performance - a motorcycle repair and racing outfitting service shop is taking advantage of this new modern workflow.
-We've assist them with digitizing parts to assist with designing new velocity stacks, intake covers, and other accessories.
-Using high-end 3D printers, EDR Performance is able to take these new designs and create aftermarket parts overnight.
-Functional for racing and high-quality to help ensure top performance on the bikes they work with.
+EDR Performance, a motorcycle repair and racing outfitting service, is taking advantage of this modern workflow.
+We've assisted them in digitizing parts to help design new velocity stacks, intake covers, and other accessories.
+Using high-end 3D printers, EDR Performance can create aftermarket parts overnight.
+These parts are functional for racing and high-quality, ensuring top performance for the bikes they work with.

-In this blog we want to show the workflow from taking parts and creating some aftermarket designs off them.
-Highlighting how 3D scans and CAD services provided by Arkify3D can help in product development!
+In this blog, I want to show the workflow from taking parts and creating aftermarket designs from them.
+I’ll highlight how 3D scans and CAD services provided by Arkify3D can help in product development!

-OEM parts (original manufactured items - also known as stock parts) often are unique to each year's model and vehicle.
-Accounting for all the small changes can be difficult - so making a 3D scan of the part allows you to easily create CAD features on key parts.
-Mounting holes, intake circles, and heights of parts can all be identified in just two scans.
+OEM parts, or original manufactured items, are often unique to each year's model and vehicle.
+Accounting for all the small changes can be challenging.
+Making a 3D scan of the part allows you to easily create CAD features on key components.
+Mounting holes, intake circles, and heights can all be identified in just two scans.

-Now, instead of measuring all those individual curves there is a 3D reference that can be measured from.
+Now, instead of measuring all those individual curves, you have a 3D reference to measure from.

 Modeling Off 3D Scans

-The 3D mesh made from the scan is exportable as a .stl mesh which can be imported into a variety of CAD software.
-This will be a reference to extract sketch features from and check against.
+The 3D mesh created from the scan is exportable as a .stl file, which can be imported into various CAD software.
+This file serves as a reference to extract sketch features and check against.

-Typically, there are a few key features that need to always match the original part.
-This way everything fits together neatly during installation and the original fixtures don't need to be changed.
-For motorcycle velocity stacks like above - this typically means fitting to mounting holes and air box walls.
-Each part is unique however, so it's important to know your design constraints before making major changes.
+Typically, a few key features must match the original part.
+This ensures everything fits together neatly during installation, and the original fixtures don’t need to be changed.
+For motorcycle velocity stacks, this often means fitting to mounting holes and airbox walls.
+Each part is unique, so it’s crucial to know your design constraints before making significant changes.

-Once a new design is made it can be 3D printed for prototyping.
-This gives you instant feedback on changes that can be made or what may need to be adjusted for a better fit.
-For aftermarket parts, this may mean slightly increasing diameters for holes to work better or snaps into place easier.
+Once a new design is made, it can be 3D printed for prototyping.
+This gives you instant feedback on changes that can be made or adjustments needed for a better fit.
+For aftermarket parts, this may mean slightly increasing diameters for holes to ensure they work better or snap into place more easily.

-Having a CAD file allows for creative design and adding custom features.
-It's easy to adjust things like feature heights or angles to see how it affects functionality.
-Or, you can make completely new designs better suited for your market - such removing features off an intake cover to improve airflow.
+Having a CAD file allows for creative design and the addition of custom features.
+It’s easy to adjust things like feature heights or angles to see how they affect functionality.
+You can also create entirely new designs better suited for your market, such as removing features from an intake cover to improve airflow.

 Comments